-- 1.7 Flags must not leave the arena floor for the duration of the match. - 1.8 Robots must not intentionally touch multiple flags at once. - 1.9 At the end of a match, each team's game points will be calculated.
+- 1.7 At the end of a match, each team's game points will be calculated.
 These are used to rank teams before competition league points are awarded.
-1 point will be awarded for each flag in a robot's allocated scoring zone when a match ends.
-A flag is considered in a zone if at least one caster is in contact with the zone. - 1.10 At the end of a game, league points will be awarded as follows.
+Game points will be awarded as follows: - a) 1 point will be awarded for each token which has a team's allocated side facing upwards, anywhere in the arena.
+A side is considered to be facing upwards if it is the top face and is $\leq 30^{\circ}$ from horizontal. - b) A further 1 point will be awarded for each token in a team's allocated scoring zone which has a team's allocated side facing upwards.
+A token is considered in a zone if any part of the token is touching the arena floor within the scoring zone. - 1.8 At the end of a game, league points will be awarded as follows.
 The team with the most game points will be awarded 8 points towards the competition league.
 The team with the second most will be awarded 6.
 The team with the third most will be awarded 4 points, and the team with the fewest game points will be awarded 2 points.
-Teams whose robot was not entered into the round, or who were disqualified from the round, will be awarded no points. - Tied robots will be awarded the average of the points that their combined positions would be awarded.
-Thus, three robots tied for first place would receive 6 points each (since this is (8+6+4)/3). - 1.11 Once the league has completed, a knockout competition will begin.
+Teams whose robot was not entered into the round, or who were disqualified from the round, will be awarded no points.

+Tied robots will be awarded the average of the points that their combined positions would be awarded.
+Thus, three robots tied for first place would receive 6 points each (since this is (8+6+4)/3).

+1.9 Once the league has completed, a knockout competition will begin.
 The positions of the teams in the league will seed the positions of teams in the knockout matches.
 The top teams from the league advance to the knockout.
 The number of teams progressing to the knockout will be announced before the start of the league matches.
 In the event of tied league positions, the team with the greatest cumulative game points in the league will go through.

 Each match in the knockout competition involves up to 4 teams.
-The teams that come 1st and 2nd in each knockout match will continue to the next round of the knockout.
+The teams that come 1^{st} and 2^{nd} in each knockout match will continue to the next round of the knockout.
 In the event of a tie in a knockout match, the team that ranked highest in the league will go through.
 If there is a tie in the final, then a rematch will be played.
 The number of league and knockout matches will be announced on the morning of the competition.